osamaishtiaq/osamaishtiaq.github.io/README.md

 * Proficient in developing APIs using both Rest and Soap services
 * Proficient in developing Robust and Stable Enterprise systems using .Net and Microsoft Technologies with both Microsoft Azure and On-premise Infrastructure.
 * Proficient in developing Angular and React.js SPAs with API Backends as well as MVC applications using Node.js and ASP.Net.
 * Strong knowledge of fundamental Software Engineering principles, Design patterns and Best practices
+* Strong grasp of C#, TypeScript, JavaScript (EcmaScript), Python, C++, SQL, CSS and XML language

 ### Work Experience